Sweetwater School District #1 Held A S.T.E.M. Training Session Friday -

 The following is a submitted article from Jessica Peppard, Assessment Secretary, Sweetwater School District #1:

-On Friday the Sweetwater County School District #1 hosted a Science, Technology, Engineering and Math (STEM) training for teachers of the Extended Day Programs for district schools.
-Associate Professor of Information Technology Carla Hester-Croft of Western Wyoming Community College facilitated the training and modeled various ways to integrate STEM into K-12 classroom lessons.
-Associate Professor Hester-Croft believes “It isn’t just about teaching Math and Science, but why are children learning these skills.
+On Friday, the Sweetwater County School District #1 hosted a Science, Technology, Engineering and Math (STEM) training for teachers of the Extended Day Programs for district schools.
+Associate Professor of Information Technology Carla Hester-Croff of Western Wyoming Community College facilitated the training and modeled various ways to integrate STEM into K-12 classroom lessons.
+Associate Professor Hester-Croff believes “It isn’t just about teaching Math and Science, but why are children learning these skills.
 How STEM is relative in the future.”

 In the morning the STEM lessons given to the teachers were short projects for all ages of students aligning to various classroom lessons in the STEM areas.
 Teachers built simple catapults, phenakistoscopes, and made bracelets with their names beaded in binary code.
 “Providing teachers with quality STEM training may directly influence student engagement to learn about current and future technology,” stated Thomas Bokelman, Special Education Teacher.